jieliang/jieliang.github.io/_posts/2018-05-02-Can-college-rankings-predict-return-on-investment?.md

 * Transformation #3.
 Convert school rankings to z scores.

 Once data preparation was done, I started the model selection process.
 The metric I used was MAE(mean absolute error) for best intepretability.
-I experimented with linear and quadratic ridge and lasso regression, using the grid search CV function in Sci kit-Learn to optimize the tuning parameter alpha.
+I experimented with linear and quadratic ridge and lasso regression, using grid search CV function from Sci kit-Learn to optimize tuning parameter alpha.
 The model that got the best score was linear lasso regression with alpha = 0.05 on data transformations #3, so that was my final selection.

 When evaluating the final model, I examined the risiduals vs.prediction plot.
 The plot showed a clear linear trend, indicating some variation in target (roi) was not explained by the model and instead 'leaked' into the residuals.
 In fact, in another plot of prediction vs. mean, I found that the prediction was not much better than just predicting the mean.